datacommonsorg/mixer/README.md

 # DataCommons Mixer

 Data Commons Mixer is an API server that serves Data Commons Data API.
-It can be deployed in a Kubernetes cluster.
+It gets deployed in a Kubernetes cluster.

 ## Git Development Process